hallorant/bigmit/README.md

 * [Tandy Assembly 2025 CP/M on the TRS-80](./ta25demo) &ndash; I did a nice
   table showing CP/M on various z80 TRS-80 machines and did a tech talk.
+  A musical event that included a concert by DOWNPOLY.
+Was not one to miss.

 * [Tandy Assembly 2026 Getting Started with Color Computer (6809) Assembly Language](./ta26demo) &ndash; I did a table showing off assembly development